 The overwhelming majority of potential parents who have endured fertility challenges want to know why.
 If you and your partner have undergone fertility testing that didn’t provide conclusive answers, a diagnostic process called preimplantation genetic testing might help you better understand the reasons behind your difficulties.

-Moreover, understanding the results could dramatically reduce your risk of passing down severe medical disorders to your offspring.
+Understanding the results could dramatically reduce your risk of passing down severe medical disorders to your offspring.
 Parents whose fertility treatment solutions include in vitro fertilization (IVF) should learn how genetic testing could help lower the odds of a failed pregnancy.

-Genetic testing can help patients learn more about the health of their embryo(s) and their chances for a successful pregnancy.
-Preimplantation genetic testing involves identifying genetic defects within embryos created by IVF.
 Potential parents with a family history of certain disorders can benefit from screening for inherited conditions.
 This is known as preimplantation genetic diagnosis (PGD).

 Preimplantation Genetic Diagnosis (PGD)